LaunchPlatform/bq/README.md

 # associate task with your own models
 image = my_models.Image(task=task, blob_name="...")
 db.add(image)
+# we have Task model SQLALchemy event handler to send NOTIFY "<channel>" statement for you,
+# so that the workers will be woken up immediately
 db.add(task)
 # commit will make the task visible to worker immediately
 db.commit()